Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 - Special: Exclusive

 Effects>: When you use Moji Hyouki, select another ninjutsu which you are able to perform, specifying all its variable parameters at that time.
 The "X" for Moji Hyouki refers to the ninjutsu you choose.
 Moji Hyouki can be placed on any reasonably flat, solid surface that's at least one foot across in each direction, such as a floor or a box.
 Once applied, the seal will either vanish (making a potentially effective trap) or remain visible as an elaborate set of seals that can be identified by anyone familiar with the technique (as a warning of sorts).
 Even if Moji Hyouki is identified, the technique placed in it will not be.
 When the seal is placed, an activation condition is specified.
 The three possible activation conditions are:

-> Someone comes within five feet of the seal.
+ - Someone comes within five feet of the seal.
-> Someone touches the seal.
+ - Someone touches the seal.
-> If the seal is on a door or container, it may be set to activate when said door or container is opened.
+ - If the seal is on a door or container, it may be set to activate when said door or container is opened.

 When the seal activates, the jutsu in question will immediately take effect.
 If this is an offensive technique it will be aimed at the person who set it off (unless it's an AoE, in which case it will be centered on the seal).
-Offensive techniques used this way use your Accuracy at the time of its creation, unmodified by things such as status effects, wounds, fatigue, or temporary bonuses or penalties.
+Offensive techniques used this way use your Accuracy at the time of its creation, unmodified by things such as status effects, wounds, fatigue, or temporary bonuses or penalties, and have a -2 Accuracy penalty per rank of the Technique.
 The A-rank Five Elements Unseal will not trigger a touch activated Moji Hyouki.

 ## A-Rank
 #### --( Tensha Fuuin - Transcription Seal )--